nahiyan/cryptanalysis/README.md

 # Building

-> You'll require Go 1.18 or newer to build this tool.
+> You need Go 1.18 or newer and a current stable Rust toolchain to build this
+> repository.

 Run `make` in the repository root to build the Go driver and the modified Nejati encoders.
 To build only the Go driver, run: